annatharian/atliq-dashboard/README.md

 6. **Daily Booked Room Nights (DBRN)**: This represents the number of room nights that have been booked for a given day.
 It's a key indicator of how well a hotel is selling its available inventory.

 7. **Daily Utilized Room Nights (DURN)**: This metric shows the number of room nights that have actually been used (stayed in) on a given day, as opposed to simply being booked.
 It can provide insights into cancellations, no-shows, or other factors affecting room utilization.

+## Insights and Recommendations

+## Results and Impact
+Delivered a dynamic and comprehensive dashboard that allowed AtliQ Grands' management to:
+* Track key performance metrics across all properties.
+* Identify underperforming locations and take corrective actions.
+* Adjust pricing and marketing strategies based on real-time data.
+* Better understand the impact of cancellations and optimize room utilization.